Shopping Links

 Plot Synopsis

-Be warned that the jokes aren't are rather low-key, but this offhanded, self-deprecating humor is what sets Shinesman apart from the average parody.
-The most similar show I can think of is actually an American one, The Tick (my all-time favorite from the States), which is weirder and funnier, but there are definite similarities.
+Be warned that the jokes are rather low-key, but this offhanded, self-deprecating humor is what sets Shinesman apart from the average parody.
+The most similar show I can think of is actually an American one, The Tick (my all-time favorite from the States).
+The Tick is weirder and funnier, but there are definite similarities.

-(As an aside, there is one bit of outrageous humor--a short and absolutely hilarious Shinesman merchandise commercial in the middle of the video.
+(As an aside, there is one bit of outrageous, over-the-top humor--a short and absolutely hilarious Shinesman merchandise commercial in the middle of the video.
 Watch for it.)

 The one thing I'm torn about is which is funnier--the original Japanese or the eminently quotable dub, a hard comparison for me to make as a longtime sub fan.
-I will say that this is only the second time I haven't been bothered at all by only seeing a dub (the first was the "Presence" part of Robot Carnival, if you're wondering).
+I will say that this is only the second time I haven't been bothered at all by only seeing a dub.1

 It's not that the acting in the dub is so good, but that the writing is so funny.
 The only "problem" with this is that the dub writers took some creative license and added a lot of jokes... and as hard as it is for me to admit, they probably made it better.
 From anime in-jokes ("She's one OVA short of a series.") to a collection of great offhanded remarks ("Shiina, get in the glowing green square."), a significant percentage of the lines just begging to be repeated are exclusive to the dub script.